 2. FSSAI makes mandatory logos and fonts more inclusive

 FSSAI has updated the veg and non-veg logos.
 The vegetarian logo is a green-filled circle with a green outlined square.
 The non-vegetarian logo is a brown-filled triangle in a brown outlined box.
-The sizes for the logos are given in the following table.
+Here are the non veg and veg logo sizes as per FSSAI in the following table.

 3. Updated Size of Principal Display Panel